apache/spark/README.md

 # R on Spark

+SparkR is an R package that provides a light-weight fronted to use Spark from R.

 ## Building

+### Installing Spark
+SparkR requires Scala 2.10 and Spark version >= 0.9.0.
+As Spark 0.9.0 has not been released yet, you will need to clone the Spark master branch and run `sbt/sbt publish-local` to publish 0.9.0-SNAPSHOT.

+### Building SparkR
-R on Spark requires the R package `rJava` to be installed.
+SparkR requires the R package `rJava` to be installed.
 To install `rJava`, you can run the following command in R:

     install.packages("rJava")

+To run SparkR, first build the scala package using

+    sbt/sbt assembly

-To run R on Spark, first build Spark using `sbt/sbt assembly`.
-Following that compile the SparkR package by running
+Following that compile the R package by running

-    make -C R
+    make

+## Running sparkR
-Once you have built Spark and the SparkR package, you can start using by launching the SparkR shell with
+Once you have built SparkR, you can start using it by launching the SparkR shell with

     ./sparkR

-SparkR also comes with several sample programs in the `R/examples` directory.
+SparkR also comes with several sample programs in the `examples` directory.
 To run one of them, use `./sparkR <filename> <args>`.
 For example:

-    ./sparkR R/examples/pi.R local[2]
+    ./sparkR examples/pi.R local[2]

 You can also run the unit-tests for SparkR by running

-    ./sparkR R/pkg/inst/tests/run-all.R
+    ./sparkR pkg/inst/tests/run-all.R